fatih/vim-go-tutorial/README.md

 green.

 To clear the syntax highlighting you can call `:GoCoverageClear`.
 Let us add a test case and see how the coverage changes.
-Add the following to `main_test.go`
+Add the following to `main_test.go`:
-to:

 ```go
 func TestQuz(t *testing.T) {